Cyprus Regiment: Service history

 The Cyprus Regiment was founded on 12 April 1940.
 It included Infantry, Mechanical, Transport and Pack Transport Companies.
 Cypriot mule drivers were the first colonial troops sent to the Western Front.
 They served in France, Ethiopia, Palestine, and Italy carrying equipment to areas inaccessible to vehicles.
-They were used to supply and support other troops at Monte Casino.
+They were used to supply and support other troops at Monte Cassino.

 On a brief visit to Cyprus in 1943, Winston Churchill praised the "soldiers of the Cyprus Regiment who have served honourably on many fields from Libya to Dunkirk."

 About 30,000 Cypriots served in the Cyprus Regiment.
 The regiment was involved in action from the very start and served in the Battle of France, in the Greek Campaign (the Battle of Greece, in which about 600 soldiers were captured at Kalamata, in 1941), North Africa (Operation Compass), France, the Middle East and Italy.
 Many soldiers were taken prisoner especially at the beginning of the war and were interned in various POW camps, including Stalag VIII-B Lamsdorf, Stalag IV-C at Wistritz near Teplitz (now in the Czech Republic), and Stalag IV-B near Dresden.
 The soldiers captured in Kalamata were transported by train to prisoner of war camps.

 In the post-war years the regiment served in Cyprus and the Middle East, including Palestine during the 1945-1948 period.
 The regiment was disbanded on 31 March 1950.